Medicinal Plant Lexicon

 Traditional use

-Based on many years of experience, butcher's broom rhizome can be used for relieving discomfort and heaviness in the legs associated with mild venous circulatory disorders and it can be used with haemorrhoids to relieve the itching and burning sensation.
+Butcher's broom rootstock has been classified by the HMPC as a traditional herbal medicinal product (Article 16a of Directive 2001/83/EC).
+Based upon long-standing use, butcher's broom rhizome can be used to relieve discomfort and heaviness in the legs associated with mild venous circulatory disorders and to relieve itching and burning in the case of hemorrhoids.

 Herbal drug preparations in finished dosage forms